Back to StorageRadar

 Enable MCP (Read-Only)

 Toggle Enable MCP (Read-Only) on.
-The status indicator will change to Server running.
-StorageRadar will show the local endpoint address and port.
+The status indicator changes to Server running and StorageRadar shows the local endpoint address and port.

 3